Table of contents

 How do I explain Lean Six Sigma simply?

-In our Lean Sigma courses, we teach the concept of the Sigma Value with a story that helps our students easily understand the concept.
+In our Lean Sigma certified courses, we teach the concept of the Sigma Value with a story that helps our students easily understand the concept.

 We tell the class a story of a college football coach that is evaluating five kickers as field goal kickers for an upcoming game.
 The coach has one hundred footballs, each with an RFID attached.
 He has a GPS solution that tells him exactly where the football crosses the field goal (whether inside or outside of the goal).
 He gives his kickers a chance to kick each of the one hundred footballs through the field goal from the center of the field 35 yards back from the goal.